yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Levelup_Model.html.md

 ##Gate

-A `Gate` is an object that defines certain criteria for progressing between the game's `World`s or `Level`s.
-The `Gate` is a criteria or list of rules which which must be met in order to enter the `World` or `Level`.
-The rules are based on components of the previous `World` or `Level`: scores achieved, missions completed, etc. The `Gate` is opened once the logical conditions are met.
-In some games, `Gate`s can be opened with a payment or social task, such as sharing the game on Facebook.
+A `Gate` is an object that defines certain criteria, and is opened when this criteria is met. `Gate`s are usually associated with `Mission`s - each `Mission` has a `Gate` that needs to be opened in order for the `Mission` to be complete.

 <div class="info-box">`Gate` itself cannot be instantiated, but there are many types of gates, all explained below, and those will have the functionality that `Gate` provides.</div>